ohlava/Fire-Spread/README.md

 The Visualizer class is responsible for creating and managing the visual representation of the  world simulation.

 The Visualizer object allows you to visualize the simulation.
 It has two modes: Standard and Simplified.
-Simplified is set automatically if size of the world reaches certain number of tiles.
+Simplified is set automatically if size of the world reaches certain number of tiles to reduce lag.

 Standard mode generates a 3D representation of the terrain with vegetation and fire.
 Each tile of the terrain will have a corresponding GameObject instance.
 Simplified mode uses color coding on a 2D grid to represent different states.
 You can switch between these modes by changing the mode property on the Visualizer object.
 Note that the mode should not be changed during the simulation.

+The GraphVisualizer class allows to draw graphs based on a given dataset.
+It provides functionality to visualize data points on a graph panel using Unity's UI system.

 # Fire Spread Simulator Documentation